dtrelogan/react-formstate/api.md

 </FormObject>
 ```

-to complete the "hop", within the nested form component, a FormObject should be placed at the root of its jsx. pass the FormObject the nested form component using a 'nestedForm' prop
+to complete the "hop", within the nested form component, place a FormObject at the root of its jsx. pass the FormObject the nested form component using a 'nestedForm' prop

 ```jsx
 export default class Contact extends React.Component {